Seshrut/AIminebot/README.md

 # AIminebot
 A Minecraft bot that uses LLM to converts user's chat into actions for a Minecraft player entity.
 ## SETUP
+◘ will be much less work in v0.0.1
 ### DO NOT GOTO STEP 2 UNTIL YOU ARE SURE STEP 1 IS COMPLETE

 1] install [node](https://nodejs.org/en/download)<br><br>